d12frosted/elpa-mirror/nongnu/evil-nerd-commenter-readme.txt

 [Web-mode] <http://web-mode.org/>

+5.1.13 evilnc-comment-box
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  Comment out N lines, putting it inside a box.
+N could be negative.
+If N is nil, comment out current paragraph.
+This command uses builtin API `comment-box'.

+  The hotkey is ",cs" in evil-mode

-5.1.13 Use imenu to list and jump to comments in current file ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+5.1.14 Use imenu to list and jump to comments in current file ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   Please setup `imenu-create-index-function' to